phtag/LIRI-Bot/README.md

 * $node liri concert-this Ariana Grande

-Here are the results of this query:
+Here are the results of the above concert-this query:

 ![LIRI Screenshot](images/Concert-this-ArianaGrande-screenshot.jpg)